zhangy76/KNOWN/README.md

 ```

 ## Citation
-If you find our work useful for your project, please consider citing the paper:
+If you find our work useful, please consider citing the paper:
 ```bibtex
 @article{zhang2023body,
   title={Body Knowledge and Uncertainty Modeling for Monocular 3D Human Body Reconstruction},